adyxax/borg-ansible-role/README.md

 ## Introduction

 I wanted a role to easily manage my backups and did not find an existing one that satisfied me.
 A mandatory feature for me was the ability to configure a client in only one place without having to configure a server : the server configuration will be derived from the clients that need to use it as a backup target.
-Another mandatory feature is the validation of host_vars which virtually no role in the wild ever does.
+Another mandatory feature is the validation of host_vars which virtually no role in the wild ever does...
+So I wrote [mine](https://git.adyxax.org/adyxax/borg-ansible-role).

 This way configuring backups for a host named `yen.adyxax.org` is as simple as having the following `host_vars` :
 ```yaml